TanishiWalter/SillyNet/README.md

 # Infos
 ### General Info
-This tool is simple script to connect one or multiple machines together.
+This tool is simple script to connect one or multiple machines together to create network of computers.

-### Change log
-NWY0.04
--edited README.md
-    -> added changelog
-    -> delated some stuff from it
--added encript.py
-    NOTE: It encrypts by changing characters into unicode and then multiplying them by time.
--added connection function to Client.py
-    NOTE: I'm not sure it works lol

 ### Credit
 Made by Walper